isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ## Implicit Arguments

-Let's try using our `uncurry` function from before.
-As a first example, we can uncurry the `_∨_` function.
+Let's try using our `def:uncurry` function from before.
+As a first example, we can uncurry the `def:_∨_` function.
 If we don't want to do the work to figure out what type this thing should have, we can simply leave behind a hole in its type
 judgment: